weihengpan/weihengpan/README.md

 🏓️ I play table tennis at an intermediate level.

 🎵 I play the harmonica.
-I like city pop and jazz.
+City pop and jazz are my favorites.

 🎮 I'm a Nintendo fan and a RTS player.